asterlinuxdev/asterlinuxdev.github.io/README.md

 - Performance and gaming tweaks
 - Audio enhancements with Ladspa
 - Pleasant UI with low resource usage
-- Custom lock screen and kb bindings
+- Custom lock screen and KB bindings
 - Stability and privacy enhancements
 - Nvidia driver support for live usb